 Bus service will be maintained at all times during the work.
 Some bus stops will be relocated or removed depending on the phases of the work.

 - Traffic will continue to circulate at all times.
 The number of lanes may be reduced and the corridor may be temporarily reconfigured, depending on the phases of the work.

 - Some parking spaces will be removed.

-Work related to the BRT implementation is financed by the Ministère des Transport du Québec.
-The City of Montreal will also finance part of the project according to the nature of the work.
+Work related to the implementation of the BRT is financed by the Ministère des Transports du Québec.
+The City of Montréal will also finance part of the project depending on the nature of the work.